jkittley/Arduino-Websocket-Webpage/README.md

 To make things simpler the tutorial is divide into the following section:
 1. Setup the Pi

 2. Flask web server setup

 3. Connect the Arduino to the web socket

 4. Turn the Pi into an Access Point Setup (Optional)
-5. Coming soon - Using Gunicorn and NGINX

 Things you will need
 * Raspberry Pi (preferably v3) with monitor, keyboard and mouse.
 Older models of the Pi will work, but if you intend to use the Pi's browser to display a page, it is worth using the latest model as its much quicker.
 Also the settings may require some tinkering with other wifi adapters.